 You might be a cashier who suffers from Carpal tunnel from the repetitive trauma to your hand and wrist.
 You could be a sales associate who slips on the concrete floor and breaks an arm.
 Any of those injuries will lead to a claim for workers’ compensation benefits from Dollar Tree.

-- Who Is Covered Under Dollar Tree’s Workers’ Compensation?
+Who Isn’t Covered By Dollar Tree Workers’ Compensation?

-*The content of this article serves only to provide information and should not be construed as legal advice.
-If you file a claim against Dollar Tree or any other company, you may not be entitled to any compensation.
+*Disclaimer: The content of this article serves only to provide information and should not be construed as legal advice.
+If you file a claim against Dollar Tree or any other party, you may not be entitled to any compensation.